-No Pay, No Play: Understanding Auto Insurance Requirments in Louisiana
+No Pay, No Play: Understanding Auto Insurance Requirements in Louisiana

-• $30,000 for bodily injury to more than one person in a single accident
+- $30,000 for bodily injury to two or more people in a single accident

 Do Other States Have No Pay, No Play Laws?